-With the exception of the Privacy Act (which sets out a complaints procedure), each of these statutes includes a comprehensive enforcement regime.
+Each of these statutes includes a comprehensive enforcement regime.
 In most cases, if a bank is in breach of the relevant act, both the bank and its directors (and often others) are subject to both civil and criminal liability provisions.
 In addition to the statutory rules, registered banks are subject to certain common law rules, such as the banker's duty of confidentiality (which, unlike the Privacy Act, is not limited to individuals).

 Registered banks have the opportunity for self-regulation through membership of the New Zealand Bankers' Association (NZBA).
 The NZBA is a forum for member banks to work together on a cooperative basis.
 One of the NZBA's key contributions to self-regulation of the New Zealand banking industry has been its development of the Code of Banking Practice, which sets out minimum standards of good banking practices for member banks.
 Membership is open to any New Zealand-registered bank.
-Currently, 17 banks are members of the NZBA.
+Currently, 19 banks are members of the NZBA.